Thomas Lambourne known as Tom

 MSc by Research, University of South Wales

-Postgraduate Certificate in Developing Professional Practice in HE (Ongoing), University of South Wales
+PgCert Developing Professional Practice in Higher Education, University of South Wales

-I am a PhD candidate in Human Geography, funded through the European Social Fund (KESS 2), researching in the disciplinary area of Social and Political Geography.
-I have an interest in geographies of community, place and welfare.
+I am a PhD candidate in Human Geography, funded through the European Social Fund (KESS 2), researching in the disciplinary area of Social Geography.
+I have research interests in welfare, wellbeing and home.

 Undergraduate lecturer and tutor

 Lambourne, T. (2017).
 Working Towards Co-production.
 Welsh Housing Quarterly, (108).